Fried Oyster Mushrooms

 - Black Pepper – for flavor.

-- White Pepper - this gives it a nice authentic fried chicken flavor, but feel free to omit it.
+- White Pepper – this gives it a nice, authentic fried chicken flavor, but feel free to omit it.

-- Creole Seasoning - for a little spice and flavor.
-I like to use Tony Chachere's creole seasoning, but you can use a few dashes of cayenne pepper and 1/2 teaspoon of salt instead of the creole.
+- Creole Seasoning – for a little spice and flavor.
+I like to use Tony Chachere’s Creole seasoning, but you can use a few dashes of cayenne pepper and 1/2 teaspoon of salt instead of the Creole.
 You can also swap it out for Old Bay seasoning if you wish.

-- Oil - for frying.
+- Oil – for frying.
 Any neutral-flavored oil will work.
+Canola oil, vegetable oil, or other neutral oil with a high smoke point works best.

 - Tongs – or a skimmer basket to get the hot mushrooms out of the oil.

-- In a separate bowl, mix 1/3 cup flour, 1/4 cup corn starch, 1/4 cup cornmeal, 1 tsp oregano, 1 tsp creole seasoning, 1/2 tsp garlic powder, 1/2 tsp onion powder, 1/2 tsp paprika, and 1/4 tsp black and white pepper.
+Step 4 – Make the dry batter: In a separate bowl, mix 1/3 cup flour, 1/4 cup cornstarch, 1/4 cup cornmeal, 1 tsp oregano, 1 tsp creole seasoning, 1/2 tsp garlic powder, 1/2 tsp onion powder, 1/2 tsp paprika, 1/4 tsp black pepper, and white pepper.

 Bread the mushrooms